mattja/tvb-documentation/README.md

   and use Git as a normal user for commits/branches
 - Any change you do in the cloned folder, should be visible in the script or web interface of TVB (but in most cases a restart of TVB is required for changes to become visible)
-- For contributing to tvb documentation, you can independently fork and later push into "docs" repository.
+- For contributing to tvb documentation, you can independently fork and later push into "tvb_docs" repository.